cisagov/dotgov-home/pages/registration/common-questions.md

 ### Domain authorization FAQ
 #### What are the requirements for a domain's points of contact?

-Each domain is to have unique points of contact, which your authorization letter must define.
-There cannot be a single point of contact or one duplicated across more than one role, unless you select a named person's email address for a security contact (which is **not recommended**).

 1. **Administrative contact**: someone from the signatory’s office that will approve the content.
 This person must be a government employee.

 2. **Billing contact**: a person with access to a government credit card and the ability to pay registration fees.